prog4biol/pfb2019/README.md

 | \\t              | Tab            |

-Let's include some escape charcters in our strings and `print()` functions.
+Let's include some escape characters in our strings and `print()` functions.
 ```python
 >>> string_with_newline = 'this sting has a new line\nthis is the second line'
 >>> print(string_with_newline)